mrlucmorin/ToggleUnits/README.md

 This scripts takes care of verifying what default units were selected during install, and use the correct settings name to toggle between Inch and mm.

-## Run the script
+## Load the script
-This script is defined as what I call a "Run" script, because you have to go to
+This script is defined as what I call a "Load" script, because you have to go to

-*Utilities > Scripts > Run...*
+*Utilities > Scripts > Load*

-and then go to the folder where the script is located, select the script, and click OK to run it.
+and then go to the folder where the script is located, select the script, and click OK to load it in EPLAN's environment.

-A Run script is does not remain in memory.
-It executes, and is unloaded at once.
+A Load script remains in memory.
+It executes, every time you call its associated menu point.

-Of course, it could be modified to be loaded permanently so that you call it from a menu or a toolbar button.
+Instead of a menu point, one could also call the script from a Toolbar Button.
+As long as the script is loaded in memory, the Action it defines remains available to the user.
+In this case, the "ToggleUnitsAction".

+In EPLAN, a great many deal of things we do when we interact with it, is actuall call Actions, either built-in Actions defined by the plattform, or user defined Actions like we're doing now.